-The Gallery for Russian Arts and Design in London provides an in-depth look at little-known designs from the erstwhile Soviet Union.
+A London gallery provides an in-depth look at little-known designs from the erstwhile Soviet Union.

 Influenced by constructivism, film theory, and avant-garde theater, the film posters by Georgii and Vladimir Sternberg form the core of GRAD’s Kino/Film exhibition.
 Above: Decem- brists, 42 by 28 inches, 1927

 All images courtesy GRAD-London